Publication Ethics and Publication Malpractice Statement

 Duties for Editor-in-Chief

-Confidentiality – The Editor-in-Chief and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.
+Confidentiality – The Editor-in-Chief and any of the editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.

-Disclosure and conflicts of interest – Unpublished materials disclosed in a submitted manuscript must not be used in the Editor’s own research without the explicit written consent of the author(s).
+Disclosure and conflicts of interest – Unpublished materials disclosed in a submitted manuscript must not be used in the Editor’s own research without the explicit written consent of the authors.

 Duties for Reviewers

 Disclosure and conflict of interest – Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
-Reviewers should not consider evaluating manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the submission.
+The reviewers should not consider evaluating manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the submission.